ithacaxyz/relay/docs/architecture/storage-layer.md

 # Storage Layer Architecture

-The relay uses a sophisticated storage system with PostgreSQL as the primary backend and in-memory implementations for testing.
+The relay uses a storage system with PostgreSQL as the primary backend and in-memory implementations for testing.
 This document covers the database schema, storage abstractions, and data management patterns.

 ## Storage Architecture Overview